 SECTION 2 – MEMBERSHIP 2.01 Membership Conditions

-Subject to the articles, there shall be two classes of members in the Corporation, namely, Class A members and Class B members.
+ORIGINAL Subject to the articles, there shall be two classes of members in the Corporation, namely, Class A members and Class B members.
 The board of directors of the Corporation may, by resolution, approve the admission of the members of the Corporation.
 Members may also be admitted in such other manner as may be prescribed by the board by resolution.
 The following conditions of membership shall apply:

 Class A Members